-Movie terms define an action, a shot type, a character or a piece of gear, and all of these are meant to help the plot move along, or help the crew know which device to use next, or to help someone like a camera operator prepare for the next shot or scene.
-Many movie terms are obvious to any video producer: crane move, cowboy shot, or back-story disclosure and they help define the charactor or plot, but terms like red herring and McGuffin might seem obscure, yet they play a major part in many movies.
+Movie terms define an action, a shot type, a character or a piece of gear.
+Every movie term is meant to help the plot move along, instruct the crew on which device to use next, or assist someone, like a camera operator or on-screen talent, to prepare for the next shot or scene.
+Many movie terms are obvious to any video producer: crane move, cowboy shot, or back-story disclosure and they help define the character or plot, but terms like red herring and McGuffin might seem obscure, yet they play a major part in many movies.

 Loosely defined, a McGuffin is the object, person or goal that gets characters in a movie trying to find it, control it, hide it or destroy it.
 In some cases in a movie, you never find out what the McGuffin is, just that it's important to move characters in a plot from point A to Point B.